Library Hotel – Fact SheetPublished: January 19th, 2015

 *Dewey (R), DDC (R) and Dewey Decimal Classification (R) are proprietary trademarks of OCLC Online Computer Library Center, Inc. and are used with permission.

 Complimentary amenities and services

 • 1pm check‐out time

 The innovative and much acclaimed Library Hotel Collection now has seven properties in varying stages of development, including four Manhattan properties: the book-lovers paradise, the Library Hotel on 41st and Madison Avenue, the country French-Style Hotel Elysée on East 54th and Madison Avenue, the retro glamorous Hotel Giraffe on 26th and Park Avenue South, and the Moroccan-motif Casablanca Hotel on West 43rd Street, just off Broadway.
-The Library Hotel Collection also launched the Aria Hotel Prague in 2004, which was recently ranked the #1 hotel in the Czech Republic on TripAdvisor’s Travelers Choice Awards.
-The Aria Hotel Budapest and Aria Hotel Prague, which are both designed to be the perfect duet of music and luxury.
+The Library Hotel Collection’s European properties include Aria Hotel Budapest and Aria Hotel Prague, which are both designed to be the perfect duet of music and luxury.
 In spring 2018, the Library Hotel Collection will open Hotel X Toronto, Toronto’s first downtown urban resort, located on the shores of Lake Ontario on the Exhibition Place grounds.